-Certain new development and redevelopment project types are eligible for alternative compliance measures if onsite Retention BMPs and/or Biofiltration BMPs cannot feasibly be used to meet the 5% EIA standard.
+Certain new development and redevelopment project types are eligible for alternative compliance measures if onsite Retention BMPs and/or Biofiltration BMPs cannot feasibly be used to meet the 5% EIA standard (see Section 3.2).
 Such projects include:

-- 1) Redevelopment projects (as defined in Section1.5). - 2) Infill projects.
-Infill projects meet the following conditions: - a.
-The project is consistent with applicable general plan designation, and all applicable general plan policies, and applicable zoning designation and regulations; - b.
+- 1) Redevelopment projects (as defined in Section 1.5). - 2) Infill projects.
+Infill projects meet the following conditions: - The project is consistent with applicable general plan designation, and all applicable general plan policies, and applicable zoning designation and regulations; - b.
 The proposed development occurs on a project site of no more than five acres substantially surrounded by urban uses; - c.
 The project site has no value as habitat for endangered, rare, or threatened species; - d.
 Approval of the project would not result in any significant effects relating to traffic, noise, air quality, or water quality; and - e.
 The site can be adequately served by all required utilities and public services (modified from State Guidelines § 15332). - 3) Smart Growth projects.
-Smart Growth projects are defined as new development and redevelopment projects that occur within existing urban areas (see maps in Appendix B) designed to achieve the majority of the following principles1: - a.
+Smart Growth projects are defined as new development and redevelopment projects that occur within existing urban areas2 (see maps in Appendix B) designed to achieve the majority of the following principles3: - a.
 Create a range of housing opportunities and choices; - b.
 Create walkable neighborhoods; - c.
-Mix land uses; - d.
-Preserve open space, natural beauty, and critical areas; - i.
-Farmland preservation may also be considered for projects occurring outside the City Urban Restriction Boundary (CURB) but within existing urban centers (as defined by the Appendix B maps). - e.
-Provide a variety of transportation choices;
+Mix land uses: